ACADA RoboticsDocumentationROSRiderROS Drivers

 ros2 launch rosrider_node rosrider_node.launch.py

-Ensure you are receiving the expected diagnostics and odometry data according to the following instructions.
+Ensure you are receiving the expected diagnostics and odometry data, following instructions below

 Monitoring Diagnostics